ANIMAL CONCERN HOTLINE: (734) 763-8028 OR ACUOFFICE@UMICH.EDU

 - The number of incidents that occur on all protocols under the direction of the Principal Investigator

-The cornerstone of U-M’s Policy on Investigating Non-Compliance and Animal Welfare Concerns is a three-step corrective action escalation process pertaining to the investigation, and confirmation of, non-compliance and animal welfare concerns reported within the U-M community.
-This process has been summarized in the IACUC Policy on Non-Compliance Information Sheet.
+The cornerstone of the Policy on Investigating Noncompliance and Animal Welfare Concerns is a three-step corrective action escalation process pertaining to the investigation, and confirmation of, noncompliance and animal welfare concerns reported within the U-M community.
+This process has been summarized in the Noncompliance Policy Helpful Information Sheet.

 * Anonymous reports are acceptable, and all are investigated.
 The identity of anyone making an anonymous report will be held in strict confidence.
 Federal laws prohibit discrimination or reprisal for reporting violations of standards and regulations promulgated under the Animal Welfare Act.